Tod's hires designer Incontri to make strides beyond footwear

-MILAN Italian luxury goods group Tod's (TOD.MI) has hired Italian designer Andrea Incontri as creative director for menswear, the company said on Friday, as it seeks to strengthen its reputation for making clothes and accessories as well as shoes.
+MILAN, June 20 Italian luxury goods group Tod's has hired Italian designer Andrea Incontri as creative director for menswear, the company said on Friday, as it seeks to strengthen its reputation for making clothes and accessories as well as shoes.

-Group sales for the maker of bobble-bottomed loafers priced as high as 400 euros (317.54 pounds) have lagged behind those of rivals in recent quarters, which analysts have attributed partly to its heavy reliance on footwear.
+Group sales for the maker of bobble-bottomed loafers priced as high as 400 euros ($540) have lagged behind those of rivals in recent quarters, which analysts have attributed partly to its heavy reliance on footwear.

 That core business accounts for three quarters of the company's revenue, but luxury shoes tend to offer lower margins than handbags and other accessories because they have to be made in many sizes and take up valuable storage space.